maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 // AnonymousVisitor()
 ```

 Ok fine, but wait!
-Where are these parantheses behind "AnonymousVisitor" coming from?
+Where are these parentheses behind "AnonymousVisitor" coming from?
 This is because `AnonymousVisitor`
-is a case object which the compiler treates as a case class with zero fields.
+is a case object which the compiler treats as a case class with zero fields.
 So in the derivation process
 for `AnonymousVisitor` it will create an instance for a case class, that as we defined it above prints also the
-parantheses.
+parentheses.
 Let's quickly fix that:

 ```scala
 inline def derivePrettyStringCaseClass[A](using m: Mirror.ProductOf[A]) =